Mondara/ip-address-tracker-master/README.md

 ## Acknowledgments

 This app was built as part of Frontend Mentor Free Challenge.
-And uses LeafletJS and IPify APIS.
+And uses LeafletJS and IPify API.